Alternation acyclic tournaments: Preliminaries

 \subsection{Genocchi numbers}

 The {\em Genocchi numbers $G_n$ of the first kind} are given by the exponential generating function

+The only nonzero $G_n$ with $n$ odd is $G_{1}=1$.
+For even $n$, the first few values of $G_n$ are $G_{2}=-1$, $G_{4}=1$, $G_{6}=-3$, $G_{8}=17$, $G_{10}=-155$ and $G_{12}=2073$.
 Their study goes back at least to Seidel~\cite{Seidel}, who published a triangular table, called {\em Seidel's triangle}, allowing to compute them recursively.
 Generalizations and variants of Seidel's triangle include~\cite{Ehrenborg,Zeng}.
 The first combinatorial models for them were given by Dumont~\cite{Dumont}.
 We will use the following result from his work~\cite[Corollaire du Th\'eor\`eme 3]{Dumont}, which characterizes the signless Genocchi numbers as numbers of {\em excedant} functions.
-A function, defined on a set of integers, is {\em excedant} if it satisfies $f(i)\geq i$ for all $i$. \begin{theorem}[Dumont] The unsigned Genocchi number $|G_{2n+2}|$ is the number of excedant functions $f:\{1,\ldots,2n\}\rightarrow \{1,\ldots,2n\}$ satisfying $f(\{1,\ldots,2n\})=\{2,4,\ldots,2n\}$. \end{theorem} The following wording (which appears even in the Wikipedia entry for the Genocchi numbers) is easily seen to be equivalent. \begin{corollary} The unsigned Genocchi number $|G_{2n+2}|$ is the number of ordered pairs
+A function, defined on a set of integers, is {\em excedant} if it satisfies $f(i)\geq i$ for all $i$.
+Note that excedant functions are also called {\em surjective pistols} by Dumont and Viennot in~\cite{Dumont-Viennot}. \begin{theorem}[Dumont] The unsigned Genocchi number $|G_{2n+2}|$ is the number of excedant functions $f:\{1,\ldots,2n\}\rightarrow \{1,\ldots,2n\}$ satisfying $f(\{1,\ldots,2n\})=\{2,4,\ldots,2n\}$. \end{theorem} The following wording is easily seen to be equivalent. \begin{corollary} The unsigned Genocchi number $|G_{2n+2}|$ is the number of ordered pairs